Woopaa: Season 2021

 On August 15, in Little Rock, Arkansas, in the 15/15 Bucking Battle, Boudreaux Campbell rode Woopaa for 93.75 points, after having rode the bull twice previously for over 95 points, and won the 15/15 Bucking Battle.
 On August 29, in Fort Worth, Texas, Paulo Lima made a qualified ride on Woopaa for a score of 95.25 points.
 Woopaa was scored over 47 points.
 Woopaa had been marked 47 points four times or higher.
 He continued to lead the world champion bull race.
 He was the only multiple 47-point bull this season.
-Other bulls with a 47 point score were Chiseled and Ridin’ Solo.
+Other bulls with a 47-point score were Chiseled and Ridin' Solo.

-On October 3, in San Antonio, Texas, Woopaa and Dalton Kasel made a qualified ride of 96.75 points, for the second-best ride in PBR history.
+On October 3, in San Antonio, Texas, Woopaa and Dalton Kasel made a qualified ride of 96.75 points, for the second-highest scored ride in PBR history.
 Woopa was scored 47.25 points.
 On October 19, the PBR had completed the first list of bucking bull qualifiers.
 PBR Livestock Director Cody Lambert had chosen 146 bulls for the World Finals.
-The qualifiers had to have had 8 regular season outs and two outs from the World Finals.
+The qualifiers had to have had eight regular season outs and two outs from the World Finals.
 The No. 1 bull, Woopaa had a score average of 46.94 in his eight best outs.
 Also, Woopaa was ridden in 7 of 10 outs on the UTB season.
 His average ride score was 95.57 points.
 The second-highest score average went to Chiseled who appeared to be serious competition for Woopaa. with an average of 46.38.

-Woopaa was the number one bull headed into the World Finals.
+Woopaa was the number one bull heading into the World Finals.
 He had a world average score of 46.94 bull points.
 This season Woopaa monopolized the bull standings.
 When there were only three events left to go, it would have to take some very high scores for the contenders and some very low scores for Woopaa for anyone to overtake him.
-According to Wilson, his bull will carry that 46.94 point score into the finals because San Antonio was his last event until Finals.
+According to Wilson, his bull would carry that 46.94 point score into the finals because San Antonio was his last event until the World Finals.
 "On paper, it looks like Woopaa is running away with it," Laramie shared.
-"But I can't rest easy because HD Page and Chiseled are right there behind us, and they never give up.
+"But I can't rest easy because H.D.
+Page and Chiseled are right there behind us, and they never give up.
 I really think it's going to come down to who we draw at the Finals.
 Woopaa looks better and scores higher the longer the rider stays on board.
 Chiseled seems to score high when he dumps a rider off quickly.
 We'll just have to see how it all comes down!"
 Chiseled was in 2nd place.
-Chisled was the 2019 ABBI Classic Champion, the Reserve World Champion Bull, and the PRCA Bucking Bull of the Year.
+Chisled was the 2019 ABBI Classic Champion, the Reserve PBR World Champion Bull, and the PRCA Bucking Bull of the Year.
 HD Page said it was Woopaa's race to lose.
 Even if Woopaa had a mediocre out, he would still win; he was that far ahead.